Connect with others who understand.

 General dietary recommendations include:

-• A low-fat, low-fiber diet
+• Following a low-fat, low-fiber diet

-• Eating smaller portions frequently throughout the day
+• Eating smaller, more frequent meals throughout the day

-• Eating well-cooked food
+• Eating well-cooked foods

 • Avoiding alcohol and carbonated water